openml-labs/gama/docs/source/technical_guide/automl_pipeline.rst

 Another choice would be how to construct a model after search, e.g. by training the best pipeline or constructing an ensemble.
 Much like data processing algorithms can form a *machine learning pipeline*, we will refer to a configuration of these AutoML components as an *AutoML Pipeline*.
-In GAMA we currently support flexibility in the AutoML pipeline in three stages: pre-processing, search and post-processing.
+In GAMA we currently support flexibility in the AutoML pipeline in two stages: search and post-processing.

-Pre-processing
-**************
-Support in pre-processing is currently limited to two options.

-* ``None``: no pre-processing will be performed.
-* ``Prepend Pipeline``: the first two steps in each machine learning pipeline will be imputation of missing values, and categorical encoding.

 Search Algorithms
 *****************